 Q: What are the educational requirements?Each category has its own educational qualifications.
 The combination of education, training, and experience differentiates the types of certification.

 Q: What documentation is required?

 Each category of certification requires copies of certificates, diplomas, awards, references, verification of memberships, and an application reflecting achievements by the candidate.
 All documentation must be submitted as described in the instructions in the application.

 Q: Is there a fee?

 The fee for NAPT members to take PDS courses are online is $40 per course.
 For courses taken at state association events, pricing will be determined by the individual state association.
-PDS courses at the NAPT Summit are available at a discounted rate to current NAPT members.
+PDS courses at the NAPT Conference are available at a discounted rate to current NAPT members.

 Non-member fees to take the courses online are $100 per course.